 Beginning in their first semester, all students are assigned a faculty advisor for the duration of the program.
 The student must meet with the Faculty Advisor each semester to discuss academic plans and get approval for course registration.
 The advising process includes discussion of course selection, course load, academic and professional goals.

-At each advising session with your Faculty Advisor, you will fill in the Student Advising Guidelines (clicking on this link will open a PDF document).
+At each advising session with your Faculty Advisor, you will fill in the Student Advising Guidelines (PDF document).
 A copy of this document will remain in your Program student folder and will allow you and your advisor to trace the history of your classes and experiences.

 As part of becoming a professional, students are required to maintain their own copy of the Student Advising Guidelines document, and to fill it in each semester to keep track of their progress throughout their Program in requirements and electives, scholarships and awards, and professional group participation.